gbordyugov/batuketa/README.md

 ```

 In the above step, an attention-based model is trained for five epochs
-on training dataset, then it is evaluated against an eval dataset.
+on the training dataset, then it is evaluated against the eval
-Additional, the "perfect" model is evaluated on the same eval dataset
+dataset.
+Additional, the "perfect" model is evaluated on the same eval
-for the sake of performance comparison.
+dataset for the sake of performance comparison.

 The file
 [scripts/train_attention_model.py](scripts/train_attention_model.py)